hoc081098/solivagant/README.md

 - [ ] Polish and improve the implementation and the public API
 - [x] Support transition when navigating (since [0.1.0](https://github.com/hoc081098/solivagant/releases/tag/0.1.0)).
 - [x] Support more targets such as wasm, watchOS, tvOS, etc... (since [0.2.0](https://github.com/hoc081098/solivagant/releases/tag/0.2.0)).

+## 🟢 Active status

+This library is actively maintained and updated with new features and bug fixes.

 ## License